bonbon-rj/AutomaticAdjustThreshold/README.md

 # AutomaticAdjustThreshold
 Here provides an executable file that can automatically adjust the threshold

-You can go to the build dir and run ./AutomaticAdjustThreshold on ubuntu